merkhaiburch/recipe_protocols/recipes/desserts_other/Orange_Fluff_Salad.md

 ---
 Notes/Comments/Suggestions
+- THIS IS A CRIME AGAINST HUMANITY AND A WASTE OF PERFECTLY GOOD INGREDIENTS.
+ITS ORANGE FLAVORED CHEESE.
 - Also use cherry gelatin + cherry pieces.
 - Also use orange gelatin + fruit cocktail.
 - Add chopped nuts like walnuts or pistachios.